In brief

 Need at least three minutes per person for updates, unless they're tailored to be really short. — Advice from a veteran forum member

-What follows is a library of thirty formats created and tested by Melissa Weiksnar, who has moderated her Boston-based forum for eight years and been a member since 2012.
+What follows is a library of more than thirty formats created and tested by Melissa Weiksnar, who moderated her Boston-based forum for eight years and has been a member since 2012.
 Every one of these was used with real people — refined based on what happened in the room, what landed, what fell flat.
 Some became favorites that the group returned to again and again.
 Others were one-time experiments that opened a door no one expected.

 Use them as written, adapt them for your group, or use them as inspiration to create your own.
 The only rule: prepare in advance.
 Updates prepared on the spot are almost always shallower than updates that have been lived with for a few days.